James has been an online writer for over seven years. His articles often focus on wildlife, but he is also a diehard Scottish football fan.

 Canada wins by 23 runs.

 A year after the first match, a second meeting between Canada and the United States was arranged at McGill University in Montreal.
-The match took place between the 30 and 31 July 1845.
+The match took place between July 30th and 31st, 1845.
 The Americans won the toss and once again decided to put the Canadians into bat first.

 Later in the same year, the two teams met again in New York with Canada once again emerging victorious by 2 wickets.
 For a short time then Canada could call themselves the best International Cricket team in the world, although no evidence of any such claim exists.
 However, Canada’s first Prime Minister John A. Macdonald declared Cricket to be Canada’s first national sport in 1867, largely due to these victories over the US.